-- during term time the designated safeguarding lead (or a deputy) will always be available for staff in the college or college to discuss any safeguarding concerns.
-(The term 'available' includes by means of communication using a mobile device); - there will also be a DSL, Child Protection Manager or deputy available to be contacted out of hours/out of term for urgent enquiries such as an Initial Child Protection Case Conference.
+- during term time the designated safeguarding lead (or a deputy) will always be available for staff in the school or college to discuss any safeguarding concerns.
+(The term 'available' includes by means of communication using a mobile device); All SLT members are DSL trained and will support the staff during weekends/holidays; - there will also be a DSL, Child Protection Manager or deputy available to be contacted out of hours/out of term for urgent enquiries such as an Initial Child Protection Case Conference.